C String Extraction: Standard, Custom & Multibyte Guide

 }

-When handling multibyte characters such as UTF-8 or Shift_JIS, simple strncpy or strlen do not work correctly.
-Therefore, when dealing with multibyte characters, it is recommended to first convert to a wide string with mbstowcs and then process appropriately.
+Therefore, when handling multibyte characters, it is recommended to first convert to a wide string using mbstowcs and then process appropriately.

 #include <stdio.h>